celo-org/celo-monorepo/packages/docs/celo-codebase/protocol/proof-of-stake/README.md

 In Celo's [Validator Elections](validator-elections.md), holders of the native asset, CELO, may participate and earn rewards for doing so.
 Accounts do not make votes for validators directly, but instead vote for [validator groups](validator-groups.md).

-Before they can vote, holders of CELO move balances into the [Locked Gold](locked-gold.md) smart contract.
-Locked Gold can be used concurrently for: placing votes in Validator Elections, maintaining a stake to satisfy the requirements of registering as a validator or validator group, and also voting in on-chain [Governance](../governance.md) proposals.
+Before they can vote, holders of CELO move balances into the [Locked CELO](locked-gold.md) smart contract.
+Locked CELO can be used concurrently for: placing votes in Validator Elections, maintaining a stake to satisfy the requirements of registering as a validator or validator group, and also voting in on-chain [Governance](../governance.md) proposals.
 This means that validators and groups can vote and earn rewards with their stake.

-Unlike in other proof-of-stake systems, holding Locked Gold or voting for a group does not put that amount 'at risk' from slashing due to the behavior of validators or validator groups.
+Unlike in other proof-of-stake systems, holding Locked CELO or voting for a group does not put that amount 'at risk' from slashing due to the behavior of validators or validator groups.
 Only the stake put up by a validator or group may be slashed.

 ## Implementation

 Most of Celo's proof-of-stake mechanism is implemented as smart contracts, and as such can be changed through Celo's on-chain [Governance](../governance.md) process.

-- [`Accounts.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/Accounts.sol) manages key delegation and metadata for all accounts including Validators, Groups and Locked Gold holders.
+- [`Accounts.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/common/Accounts.sol) manages key delegation and metadata for all accounts including Validators, Groups and Locked CELO holders.

-- [`LockedGold.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/LockedGold.sol) manages the lifecycle of Locked Gold.
+- [`LockedGold.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/LockedGold.sol) manages the lifecycle of Locked CELO.

 - [`Validators.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Validators.sol) handles registration, deregistration, staking, key management and epoch rewards for validators and validator groups, as well as routines to manage the members of groups.

-- [`Election.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol) manages Locked Gold voting and epoch rewards and runs Validator Elections.
+- [`Election.sol`](https://github.com/celo-org/celo-monorepo/blob/master/packages/protocol/contracts/governance/Election.sol) manages Locked CELO voting and epoch rewards and runs Validator Elections.

 In Celo blockchain: